Windows 7 to Windows 10 Transition Project

 Upgrade your University PC to Windows 10 today

-The Office of Information Technology (OIT) is currently working to ensure all OIT-managed PCs are updated to the Windows 10 operating system in 2019.
+The Office of Information Technology (OIT) and Health Sciences Technology (HST) are currently working to ensure awareness that all University-affiliated devices* are updated from Windows 7 to Windows 10.

-Microsoft will no longer support Windows 7 as of January 2020.
-Once Windows 7 reaches “end of life,” computers running Windows 7 may be vulnerable to viruses, intrusions, or data theft.
+Microsoft no longer support Windows 7.
+Computers running Windows 7 may be vulnerable to viruses, intrusions, or data theft.
 Updating to Windows 10 allows for the most up-to-date security protections and adds many new exciting features.

 Technology Help is actively working to transition users from Windows 7 to Windows 10.
-If you are currently using Windows 7, your computer should be updated at your earliest convenience.
+If you are currently using Windows 7, please contact Technology Help or your local IT for assistance with upgrading your device.

 Frequently Asked Questions